COSC-499-W2023/year-long-project-team-13/README.md

 1. In the address bar, type `[browser name]://flags` and press Enter.
 Replace `[browser name]` with the name of your browser (e.g., `chrome`, `firefox`, `edge`).
 2. Search for "Insecure origins treated as secure" in the search bar.
-3. Paste our website link http://vnonymous-env.eba-ai3bsdyf.us-west-2.elasticbeanstalk.com/ into the box area.
-4. Click the dropdown menu and select "Enabled".
+3. Click the dropdown menu and select "Enabled".
-5. Click the "Relaunch" button at the bottom of the page to restart your browser.
+4. Click the "Relaunch" button at the bottom of the page to restart your browser.

 # Project Setup and Testing Guide